 QBE

-International insurer with a dedicated Australian commercial division.
-QBE offers trades insurance with underwriting expertise for HVAC and refrigeration businesses.
+ASX-listed insurer with industry-specific SME wordings delivered through the FastFlow portal.
+QBE offers trades insurance with underwriting expertise well suited to HVAC and refrigeration contractors.

 Claims support team